andrewnessinjim/memory-game/CONTRIBUTING.md

 ### Application Structure

 JS code responsible for generating the UI and listening to user events is present in `src/js/view` directory.
 This is the view module.
 In addition, the view module also attaches listeners on the `model` to update itself on the UI.
+The general logic is that the model dispatches events, and view responds to it by pulling data relevant to that event from the model and updating itself.

-JS code that handles the actual logic of the app is present in `src/js/model`.
+JS code that handles the game logic of the app is present in `src/js/model`.
 This is the model module.

-The controller.js file acts as a bridge for the `view` code to communicate with the `model` code.
+The `controller.js` file acts as a bridge for the `view` code to communicate with the `model` code.
 This is the controller module.

 The `main.js` file intializes the application by calling all the other code in the proper order.